Frequently asked questions

-You must meet virtually with an Academic Advisor to drop courses or change programs.
+You must meet virtually with an Academic Advisor to drop courses or change your program.
 You can make an appointment via Omnivox using the “Academic Advising Appointments” module.
 Special virtual drop-in hours (no appointment necessary) will be available for students who wish to drop courses and will be announced in Omnivox.
 The deadline to drop courses is September 18.
 Visit the Support Services page, under Academic Advising, to learn more.

-How can I access library material and services?
+How can I access library resources?

 Visit the Library page to find out how to access the Library’s online collections and get help from the Librarians.

-Where can I get help with academic or personal issues?
+How can I get help with academic or personal issues?